 Iran vows to support the muqawama ("resistance") movement, opposed to what it perceives as imperial powers present primarily in the Middle East.
 However, the notion also aligns with anti-capitalist, anti-American leftist groups in the Western hemisphere.
 To intensify the commitment to "resistance" and thus grow the propensity for violence, the IRGC also perverts the commonly-held Shia belief in the eventual return of the Twelfth ("Hidden") Imam from occultation, transforming it into an apocalyptic fantasy in which Imam Mahdi returns and leads an army of good to triumph over evil.

-This framework can convince members of the IRGC and its proxy network that violence against the U.S. and Israel is justified as part of Mahdi's crusade.
-Finally, the religious and ideological training regimen likely incorporates velayat-e faqih, the Islamic Republic's foundational doctrine, which contends that Iran's supreme leader is the preeminent Shia religious authority, deserving to be emulated and followed by all Muslims.
+This framework convinces members of the IRGC and its proxy network that violence against the U.S. and Israel is justified as part of Mahdi's crusade.
+The religious and ideological training regimen also incorporates velayat-e faqih, the Islamic Republic's foundational doctrine, which contends that Iran's supreme leader is the preeminent Shia religious authority and should be emulated and followed by all Muslims worldwide.

-These are some of the many aspects of Iran's radicalization campaign, focused on creating hatred against Iran's adversaries; they drive Tehran's long-standing policy of "exporting the revolution."
-However, it should also be noted that the Quds Force extends its outreach to Sunnis, such as the Palestinian terrorist groups, as well as Kurds.
-Tehran seeks legitimacy through pan-Islamism, calling for the unification of the ummah ("the Muslim community") and opposing nationalism.
+These aspects of Iran's radicalization campaign, focused on creating hatred against Iran's adversaries, are part of Tehran's long-standing policy of exporting the revolution.
+However, it should also be noted that the Quds Force extends its outreach and recruitment to Sunnis, such as the Palestinian terrorist groups, as well as Kurds.
+Tehran seeks legitimacy through pan-Islamism, calling for the unification of the ummah ("the Muslim community").
 These pan-Islamic appeals broaden the pool of potential candidates for recruitment.